When choosing a course provider there's a lot to consider, especially as each one has unique specialities, character and student profiles.

 - Contact admissions teams for additional information and attend open days or outreach activities to get a feel for the place.

 - Many further education colleges now offer higher education courses too, so that might help if you want to stay close to home.

 - Many course providers have halls of residence – often just for first-year students, some with catering, some single-sex and increasingly with specific housing provision for mature students and their spouses and/or children.

-- You should make early contact with the course provider's accommodation office, particularly if you need family accommodation.
+- You should contact the course provider's accommodation office early – particularly if you need family accommodation.

 I have achieved far more than I ever thought possible, and turned my life from one of staid acceptance of being disabled, to one that is active, challenging and rewarding, and ultimately allows me to enthuse and encourage other adults to aim for academic achievements."

-- The admissions teams at each uni and college can also advise you on studying part-time and can offer more information on accommodation, crèche facilities and other forms of support available.
+- The admissions teams at each uni and college can also advise you on the part-time options available for their courses.